 The drama in the dance sequence is electrifying.
 The defiance of the great emperor by Anarkali proclaimed the power of true love.
 The look of rage in Akbar's face, as she brings the dagger to face Akbar and offers it to him with both hands as if to say, 'go ahead and kill me if you like, it won't make any difference', is priceless.

-from the peerless actor Prithviraj Kapoor
+That priceless expression of Akbar from the peerless actor Prithviraj Kapoor |

 The dance involved very intricate Kathak moves.
 Madhubala had not been trained in this dance form.
 Moreover, she was suffering from a heart condition during the filming of the movie, and it probably would have been a major strain on her health to try to master the physically demanding Kathak moves in a short time.
 A mural designer on the movie set came to the rescue.
 Mr. Khedkar handcrafted a mask of Madhubala's face, and the Dance Director of the movie, Lachhu Maharaj, who was an accomplished Kathak dancer in his own right, performed this dance wearing the mask.